oldd/projects/star-book/2-one-to-many/README.md

     * if the thumbnail is deleted, your application should auto-generate an anonymous thumbnail for this profile to display on 'home' - all main profiles should be accessible
 * view all statuses posted from this profile
 * create a new status
-* NOT modify or delete old statuses
+* delete old statuses
+  * if deleted, remove that status' id from the user data entry

 If a thumbnail is anonymous and it's profile is deleted, delete the thumbnail.  ie. we don't want any anonymous thumbnails that point nowhere.